TheIrateSeagoer/pd2lootfilter/README.md

   - For every $5000 of vendor value the item is suffixed with a $ (Example a 15,358 value item will be suffixed with $$$)
   - Magic / Rare that rolled sockets have a "NOT A RUNEWORD CANDIATE" warning attached" for the sleepy gamers
   - Upgrade Recipies for Rare/Unique Armors

-### Unique Items
-All unique items have notifications enabled by default.
-### Set Items
-All set items have notifications enabled by default.